 Like most cannabinoids, CBD may possess potent anti-inflammatory properties that could potentially be helpful for inflammatory conditions.

-On top of that, there continues to be more animal and test-tube studies that are revealing CBD’s potential to help with other types of inflammation and inflammatory disorders, such as asthma, skin conditions, and arthritis.
+On top of that, there continue to be more animal and test-tube studies that are revealing CBD’s potential to help with other types of inflammation and inflammatory disorders, such as asthma, skin conditions, and arthritis.

 If you want to try CBD for inflammation, it may take some trial and error to find the right dosage.
 Having said that, CBD is a perfectly safe, natural compound with only minor side effects.